Naimy441/siyaam/README.md

-# Odyssey: A 30-Day Sustainability Journey
+# Siyaam: A 30-Day Sustainability Journey
-Odyssey is a gamified mobile application designed to encourage sustainable living through a series of interactive challenges and engaging storytelling.
-Over 30 days, users progress through six chapters, each focusing on a different aspect of sustainability, completing daily quests to unlock new content and ultimately achieve a greener lifestyle.
+Siyaam is a gamified mobile application designed to encourage spiritual living through a series of interactive challenges and engaging storytelling.
+Over 30 days, users progress through six chapters, each focusing on a different aspect of Islam, completing daily quests to unlock new content and ultimately achieve a better lifestyle.

-By Abdullah Naim, Harouna Thiam, Adam Lele, and Yasser Meena
+By Abdullah Naim, Harouna Thiam, and Adam Lele

 ## Features
 * **Interactive Storytelling:** Immersive narratives within each chapter engage users and explain the importance of sustainable practices.